Kat Abughazaleh

-Katherine Marie Abughazaleh (Note: Pronounced /a:bʊgəˈzɑːleɪ/ ah-buu-gə-ZAH-lay; /apc/) (born March 24, 1999), known professionally as Kat Abu, is an American journalist, social media influencer, and political commentator.
+Katherine Marie Abughazaleh (Note: Pronounced /a:bʊgəˈzɑːleɪ/ ah-buu-gə-ZAH-lay; /apc/) (born March 24, 1999), known professionally as Kat Abu, is an American journalist and social media influencer.
 Abughazaleh rose to prominence while working at Media Matters for America, where she gained popularity for her criticism of Fox News personality Tucker Carlson.
 Abughazaleh's writing has been published by Mother Jones and The New Republic.
-A progressive Democrat, she is a candidate for the 2026 United States House of Representatives election in Illinois's 9th congressional district.
+A progressive and democratic socialist member of the Democratic Party, she was a candidate for the 2026 United States House of Representatives primary election in Illinois's 9th congressional district, placing second behind Evanston mayor Daniel Biss.